-I will add more bodies as I get the
+I will add more body pictures as I get the

 all hard plastic and came post Fashionistas.
-The first Fashionistas had
+The first versions of the Fashionistas had

 articulated arms and legs, a feature that is missed!
 These model guys can't